aws-samples/eks-workshop-developers/website/docs/containers/python/upload-ecr.md

 ## Conclusion

-This guide walked you through the process of pushing a Docker container image to Amazon ECR.
+This lab walked you through the process of pushing a Docker container image to Amazon ECR.
 This method provides a convenient way to manage and distribute Docker images, making it an essential tool for any developer working with Docker.